FOSSEE/sees/ult/ult_5/script.rst

 ..
 R11

-Now, in another scenario, if you wished to print all the lines, which do not contain the word Anne, you could use the ``-v`` option.
+Now, in another scenario, if we wished to print all the lines, which do not contain the word Anne, we could use the ``-v`` option.

 ..
 L11
 ::